Manny Pacquiao set to make surprise return in WBC welterweight title fight against Mario Barrios

 The Filipino star, who is a multi-weight world champion, has not fought since a unanimous decision loss to Yordenis Ugas in August 2021, and had announced his retirement the following month.

+Suzuki knows he is up against a legend, saying: "In a way this is a challenge for me.

+"It's a real honour to be able to fight against someone who has made history, so I will face him with respect.
+For me, it's one of the biggest challenges of my life and a test that I have to overcome."

-But Manny Pacquiao Promotions president Sean Gibbons confirmed that Pacquiao is aiming to add one more title triumph to his lengthy list of career achievements.
+Manny Pacquiao Promotions president Sean Gibbons confirmed Pacquiao is aiming to add one more title triumph to his lengthy list of career achievements.

 "Manny is looking at that option to fight Mario Barrios," Gibbons told Sky Sports.